bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 ## Handle low storage space

 With small S, any variable (x,y,z,w) can be negative.
-In that case, we remove the variable that ends up being negative and then redo exactly the same steps.
-When implementing this solution, we can use recursive function to handle those cases.
+In that case, we remove the variable that ends up being negative and then redo the steps above.
+When implementing this solution, we can use a recursive function to handle those cases.